Introduction

 1. Strategic management

-An effective business process means it is producing the desired outcomes.
+An effective business process produces the desired outcomes.
 For any team to work effectively, it is very important to clearly define the objectives and provide a roadmap to the team to achieve those desired objectives.

 Clearly define the organization’s goals and objectives and project deliverables during strategic planning and create a roadmap to ensure your team’s efforts are in the right direction and aligned with strategic initiatives and desired outcomes.